LucyPill/Credit_Risk_Analysis/README.md

 * For all three algorithms, the following have been completed:

 #### 1. An accuracy score for the model is calculated
 ![1.png](https://github.com/LucyPill/Credit_Risk_Analysis/blob/main/images/1.png)

+* The balanced accuracy score gives us an overall success rate of 64%.

 #### 2. A confusion matrix has been generated